 The pancreas is a spongy, tube-shaped organ about 15 cm long.
 It is located in the back of the abdomen, behind the stomach.
 The head of the pancreas is on the right side of the abdomen.
 It is connected to the duodenum, the upper end of the small intestine.
 The narrow end of the pancreas, called the tail, extends to the left side of the body.

-Pancreatic cancer has been called a "silent" disease because early pancreatic cancer usually does not cause symptoms.
-If the tumor blocks the common bile duct and bile cannot pass into the digestive system, the skin and whites of the eyes may become yellow, and the urine may become darker.
+If the tumour blocks the common bile duct and bile cannot pass into the digestive system, the skin and whites of the eyes may become yellow, and the urine may become darker.
 This condition is called jaundice.

 As the cancer grows and spreads, pain often develops in the upper abdomen and sometimes spreads to the back.
 The pain may become worse after the person eats or lies down.
 Cancer of the pancreas can also cause nausea, loss of appetite, weight loss, and weakness.
+Other symptoms of advanced pancreatic cancer may include:

 Cancer of the pancreas is curable only when it is found in its earliest stages, before it has spread.
 Otherwise, it is very difficult to cure.
 However, it can be treated, symptoms can be relieved, and the quality of the patient's life can be improved.
 Pancreatic cancer is treated with surgery, radiation therapy, or chemotherapy.